Dignity:Liberia

 Kathy Beth Stavinoha

 Kathy Beth graduated from high school in Monrovia, Liberia in 1977.
-She retired from St. Edward’s University after 21+ years of service.
-She lives in Brenham, TX with her husband and cat.
+She retired from St. Edward’s University in 2022 after 21+ years of service.
+She lives in Brenham, TX with her husband and cat

 0 Comments